Marvel-Face-Off/MFO/my-cool-app/README.md

 ## Rules

-With a group of friends, you have to take turns answering a randomly selected question based on the the two random Marvel characters to appear.
-Click the character to make another role.
+With a group of friends, the personel playing can take turns answering a randomly selected question based on the the two random Marvel characters that appear.
+Once a character is clicked, the person playing can continue on or choose another group member to take his/her turn.

-If the two characters that appear are unknown, you are allowed to roll again but this does not apply to questions based on appearence.
+If the two characters that appear are unknown, the person playing is allowed to roll again (this does not apply to questions based on appearence).

 ## Credits